ronvic12/ronvic12/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on Anderson Continuing Education in a Web Developer Role.
+- 🌱 I’m currently learning C#,ASP.NET,JavaScript, Python
+- 👯 I’m looking to collaborate and learn with a team of Software Engineers
+- 📫 How to reach me: ronviccuevas@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I love Basketball, Coding and Video Games

 <!--
 **ronvic12/ronvic12** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.